 Do you have a flash fire – rather than an arc flash – hazard?
 The hazards may differ, but the valuable lessons in this episode – and series – are relevant to workers in oil and gas and other industries that use PPE to protect workers from thermal hazards.
 Lean in!
 Be sure to select quality PPE and leverage an experienced service provider – your workers’ lives depend on it.

 Contrary to popular belief, sharks are not mindless unpredictable killing machines.
 The dive guides even compared sharks to puppies – they can bite you but they don’t want to.
 Electricity is much the same – it doesn’t “want” to have an arc flash.
 If things are properly maintained, properly cared for, and procedures are followed, you usually won’t have an arc flash.
 But if you do, the right PPE is so important.

 Remember: it’s possible to do something that seems inherently dangerous safely, IF you have appropriate hierarchy of controls – including behavioral safety, situational awareness, a top-quality service provider, and the right Personal Protective Equipment (PPE).

 Thank you for joining us for Season 2 of Arc Week.
 Miss an episode, want to go back and re-watch or share with a colleague?
 Click here to catch it all on-demand.
-Start your countdown for Season 3, premiering August 2022.
+Start your countdown for Season 3, premiering Summer 2022.